acend/terraform-training/content/en/docs/03/3-outputs.md

 terraform output -json | jq '.number.value'
 ```

-This is useful when handling large data structures.
+This is useful when handling large JSON data structures.